Metadata Signing Certificate

 The Shibboleth SP on Windows ships with its own

-Step 3: The third and final step is to compare the computed fingerprints to the actual fingerprints.
-The latter are obtained by clicking this linkshown on this authoritative web page:
+Step 3: The final step is to compare the computed fingerprints to the actual fingerprints.
+The latter are shown on this authoritative web page:

 If the computed fingerprints match the actual fingerprints, you are done.
 You may now safely use the certificate to verify the signature on the metadata file.